poissonconsulting/hmstimer/README.md

 `hmstimer` is an R package to track elapsed clock time using a [hms::hms](https://github.com/tidyverse/hms) scalar.

+`hmstimer` was originally developed to time Bayesian model runs.
+It should not be used to estimate how long extremely fast code takes to execute as the package code adds a small time cost.

 Create and start a timer with `tmr_timer(start = TRUE)`.

 ``` r